 Social services may also be able to support the well-being of your entire family while you're taking care of your mental health.
 Getting support with other bills may free up funds for mental healthcare.

-Some organizations, such as the National Alliance on Mental Illness, make it their goal to educate and support individuals experiencing mental health disorders.
-While these organizations typically do not provide psychotherapy services like counseling, they can tell you about local support that fits your financial needs.
+Some organizations, such as the National Alliance on Mental Illness, aim to educate and support individuals experiencing mental health disorders.
+While these organizations may not provide therapy services like counseling, they can tell you about local mental health services that can support you that fit your financial needs.

 Employee Assistance Plans

 Many employers and corporate employers have employee assistance plans.
 Although they may not be used for long-term care, the professionals you speak with could be able to help you find continuing treatment options with a licensed therapist that fits your budget.